Thirilian/xournal-patch/README.md

 Clicking the tool won't do anything anymore.
 You will have to click a spot of your page to open the integrated editor.
 When you are done, the Tex formula's image will be generated where you clicked at the begining.

+Warning : the Tex Editor tool will have its own color, to select after selecting the Tex editor tool.
+It is independent from the textbox's color.

 Important : the formula will apear below right from your cursor.
 This is intentionnal, as it avoids conflict with the behaviour of selecting an existant textbox with the equation tool.
 <img width="1179" height="95" alt="image" src="https://github.com/user-attachments/assets/3a8df604-650f-474d-ae54-fe95ff4a261c" />
 <img width="1179" height="123" alt="image" src="https://github.com/user-attachments/assets/cf887d07-683f-4b07-a069-f831d6a35246" />